-The Genius of Birds (Penguin Press, 2016).
+The Genius of Birds (Penguin Press, 2016; Penguin Paperbacks 2017).
 New York TImes bestseller.
 Named one of the 10 best nonfiction books of 2016 by the Wall Street Journal, a "best book of the year" by The Spectator, a "nature book of the year" by the London Sunday Times, and a "best science book of 2016" by Science Friday.
-It has been published in 18 languages, including French, German, Polish, Spanish, Italian, Swedish, Norwegian, Dutch, Finnish, Czech, Estonian, Romanian, Lithuanian, Korean, Chinese, Japanese, and Taiwanese Mandarin.
+Published in 20 languages, including French, German, Polish, Spanish, Italian, Swedish, Norwegian, Dutch, Finnish, Czech, Estonian, Romanian, Lithuanian, Korean, Chinese, Japanese, and Taiwanese Mandarin.

 "A gloriously provocative and highly entertaining book...
 Ackerman provides a masterly survey of a research in the last two decades that has produced a revolution in our understanding of bird cognition...
 Her determination to trawl for the very latest research makes 'The Genius of Birds' important not only for what it says about birds, but also about the human ingenuity entailed in unraveling the mysteries of the avian brain.
 It is at once a book of knowledge, but also a work of wonder and an affirmation of the astonishing complexity of our world." --The Wall Street Journal, April 22, 2016. (read more)

 "A lovely, celebratory survey ... elevated by Ackerman's prose--the joy she takes in thinking and noticing ...
 Often, you feel her wonderment, faintly recognizing another, strange intelligence covertly operating in a world we presume to be ours."
 The New York Times, May 1, 2016 (read more)

 "Ackerman writes with a light but assured touch, her prose rich in fact but economical in delivering it.
 Fans of birds in all their diversity will want to read this one."
 Kirkus Reviews, February 2016